ibrahimkayum18/Mongoose-Assignment-2/README.md

-Product and Order Management APIs
-Product Management
+# Product Management API Documentation

+Welcome to our Product Management API documentation!
+This guide outlines the various API endpoints available for managing product data within our system.

-Add Products via POST Request
+## Adding Products via POST Request

-To add products to our system, utilize the POST request method.
+To streamline the process of adding products to our system, we've implemented a POST request method.
 This allows for efficient and structured addition of new products.

-Endpoint: /api/products

-Instructions
+Follow the steps below to successfully add products:

-Send a POST Request: Utilize the designated endpoint for adding products.
+1. **Send a POST Request**: Utilize the designated endpoint for adding products.
 Ensure that your request is formatted correctly according to the API documentation.

-Provide Product Information: Include all necessary details about the product in the request body.
+2. **Provide Product Information**: Include all necessary details about the product in the request body.
 This typically includes attributes such as name, description, price, and any additional metadata required by the system.

-Handle Response: Upon successful submission of the POST request, the system will respond with a confirmation message or relevant status code.
+3. **Handle Response**: Upon successful submission of the POST request, the system will respond with a confirmation message or relevant status code.
 Ensure to handle any errors or exceptions gracefully.
+4. **Verify Product Addition**: After receiving a success response, verify that the product has been successfully added to the system by querying the relevant endpoint or checking the database.

+## Product Data Validation and Retrieval

-Validate Product Data with Zod
+### Validation with Zod

-We use Zod, a TypeScript schema validation library, to validate product data.
-This ensures data integrity and consistency within our system.
+We've implemented data validation using Zod, a powerful TypeScript schema validation library.
+This ensures that the product data submitted to our system adheres to specified schemas, maintaining data integrity and consistency.

-Retrieve Products via GET Request
-To retrieve product information from our system, utilize the GET request method.
+### Retrieval APIs

+1. **GET API for All Products**

+    Use this endpoint to retrieve a list of all products available in our system.
+This allows for easy browsing and exploration of the entire product catalog.

-Endpoint: /api/products
+    Endpoint: `/api/products`

-Search Products by Email
-To find orders associated with a specific email, you can use a search query parameter.
+2. **GET API for Single Product by ID**

+    Fetch detailed information about a specific product by providing its unique identifier (ID).
+This endpoint enables targeted retrieval of product details based on individual requirements.

-Endpoint: /api/orders?email={user_email}
+    Endpoint: `/api/products/{product_id}`

+    Replace `{product_id}` with the actual ID of the product you wish to retrieve.

+## Update Product Data via API

+To keep product information accurate and up-to-date, we've implemented an update API.
+This API allows for seamless modification of product data as needed.
+Follow the instructions below to update product information:

+### Update Product Endpoint

+**Endpoint**: `/api/products/{product_id}`

-Replace {user_email} with the email address you want to search for.
+Replace `{product_id}` with the unique identifier of the product you wish to update.

-Order Management
-Add Orders via POST Request
-To add orders to our system, utilize the POST request method.
-This allows for efficient and structured addition of new orders.

-Endpoint: /api/orders

-Instructions
+### Request Method

-Send a POST Request: Utilize the designated endpoint for adding orders.
-Ensure that your request is formatted correctly according to the API documentation.
+Send a PUT request to the designated endpoint with the updated product data in the request body.
+Ensure that the request is properly formatted according to the API specifications.

+### Provide Updated Data

-Provide Order Information: Include all necessary details about the order in the request body.
-This typically includes attributes such as customer information, product details, quantity, and any additional metadata required by the system.
+Include all relevant information about the product that needs to be updated in the request body.
+This may include attributes such as name, description, price, and any other fields associated with the product.

+### Handle Response

-Handle Response: Upon successful submission of the POST request, the system will respond with a confirmation message or relevant status code.
-Ensure to handle any errors or exceptions gracefully.
+Upon successful submission of the PUT request, the system will respond with a confirmation message or relevant status code.
+Handle any errors or exceptions gracefully to ensure a smooth update process.

-Validate Order Data with Zod
-We use Zod to validate order data, ensuring that all orders submitted to our system meet specified criteria.
-This helps maintain data consistency and accuracy.

-Retrieve Orders via GET Request
-To retrieve order information from our system, utilize the GET request method.

-Endpoint: /api/orders
+## Delete Product Data via API

+To remove specific product data from our system, we've implemented a delete API.
+This API allows for straightforward deletion of product information by its unique identifier.
+Follow the instructions below to delete product data:

+### Delete Product Endpoint

+**Endpoint**: `/api/products/{product_id}`

+Replace `{product_id}` with the unique identifier of the product you wish to delete.

+### Request Method

+Send a DELETE request to the designated endpoint with the product ID specified in the URL path.
+Ensure that the request is correctly formatted according to the API specifications.

+### Handle Response

+Upon successful submission of the DELETE request, the system will respond with a confirmation message or relevant status code indicating the success of the deletion operation.
+Handle any errors or exceptions gracefully to ensure proper handling of the delete operation.

+By following these steps, you can effectively manage product data within our system using the provided API endpoints.